 The results of the different surveys will be evaluated and methodology and sampling effort adjusted if necessary.
-The preliminary results will be presented and discussed at WGRFS in 2019 and data from the pilot study will be presented for the ICES assessment working groups WGBFAS and WGBAST in 2019.Off-site recall survey data and on-sitedata will be compared to try and establish a tuning to the off-site recall catch data time series.
+The preliminary results will be presented and discussed at WGRFS in 2020 and data from the pilot study will be presented for the ICES assessment working groups WGBFAS in 20219.Off-site recall survey data and on-site data will be used to tune the off-site recall catch data time series.